-If gating checking a car seat or stroller, your best packing travel tip is to spring for a bag or protective cover.
+If gating checking a car seat or your lightweight travel stroller, your best packing travel tip is to spring for a stroller bag or protective cover.
 Nothing worse than arriving at your destination with a sopping wet car seat that was left on the tarmac in the rain.

 Whenever I’m boarding a plane and see a naked car seat or stroller that’s been innocently placed outside the plane door waiting to be loaded onto the plane, I have a stressful flashback to the first time I flew solo with a baby.

 When I deplaned at our destination it was raining.
 When I retrieved our car seat, I was horrified to discover that it was sopping wet with an itty bitty puddle of standing water in the bucket of the seat.
 I tried to clean things up as best I could with tissues from my purse and a blanket from my carry-on.
 But it didn’t help much.

 That’s when I first appreciated that many times luggage – particularly gate-checked luggage – often gets left out on the tarmac, exposed to the weather and other elements.